MSA-Argentina/patio/README.md

 Patio is a Javascript library to manage screen context.
 It handles what should appear on screen surrounding your main container.

+You can try an online example here https://msa-argentina.github.io/patio/example/

 ## License
 Patio is distributed under the LGPLv3 License

 ## Requirements
-jQuery (soon to be removed as requirement)
+* jQuery (soon to be removed as requirement.)
+* Handlebars (optional but used on most of our projects.)

 ## how to use it